JerryFleming/PyDoc/library/time.rst

 .. class:: struct_time

    The type of the time value sequence returned by :func:`gmtime`, :func:`localtime`, and :func:`strptime`.
-It is an object with a :term:`named tuple` interface: values can be accessed by index and by attribute name.
+It is an object with a :term:`命名元组` interface: values can be accessed by index and by attribute name.
 The following values are present:

    +-------+-------------------+---------------------------------+